A wonderful day by the sea,

 What I love about an atelier,

-a workshop or a factory, in general, is that I get to see the work up-close, the craftmanship by the artisans.
-As a photographer, I love to observe the process and to get a broader understanding of each step of the way.
+a workshop or a factory, in general, is where I get to see the work up-close, the craftmanship by the artisans.
+As a photographer, I love to observe the process and get a broader understanding of each step of the way.

 Here’s a quick summon of the process;

 Khomapastr means white fabric and that’s exactly what you have at the beginning, white 100% cotton fabric arrives at the factory.